czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today wwas mainly watching some video as I was so tired of getting up early.
 But my #100DaysofCode cannot suffer this.

 **Link to work:** N/A

+### Day 6: April 18, 2020

+**Today's Progress**: I started to work on a ArrayList challenge provided by Tim's course.

+**Thoughts:** : Today was a bit of struggle as I used the OOP rules a wee bit long time, so I had to cacth it up. (mostly searched the terms in my brain, so it was a bit of a brain-training as well)

+**Link to work:** N/A